erlanger/liberl/README.md

 function.
 The above is a full working port program in a few lines!

 Please note that le_eixx is not thread safe (it writes to stdout and reads from stdin!!).
-It needs to be used within its own threadr; however ,I'd rather recommend non-threaded port programs and leave all concurrency to erlang if possible.
+It needs to be used within its own thread; however ,I'd rather recommend non-threaded port programs and leave all concurrency to erlang if possible.

 ## Status